metio/terraform-provider-k8s/docs/data-sources/pgv2_percona_com_percona_pg_cluster_v2_manifest.md

 Optional:

 - `custom_replication_tls_secret` (Attributes) The secret containing the replication client certificates and keys forsecure connections to the PostgreSQL server.
 It will need to contain theclient TLS certificate, TLS key and the Certificate Authority certificatewith the data keys set to tls.crt, tls.key and ca.crt, respectively.NOTE: If CustomReplicationClientTLSSecret is provided, CustomTLSSecretMUST be provided and the ca.crt provided must be the same. (see [below for nested schema](#nestedatt--spec--secrets--custom_replication_tls_secret))
+- `custom_root_catls_secret` (Attributes) The secret containing the root CA certificate and key forsecure connections to the PostgreSQL server.
+It will need to contain theCA TLS certificate and CA TLS key with the data keys set toroot.crt and root.key, respectively. (see [below for nested schema](#nestedatt--spec--secrets--custom_root_catls_secret))
 - `custom_tls_secret` (Attributes) The secret containing the Certificates and Keys to encrypt PostgreSQLtraffic will need to contain the server TLS certificate, TLS key and theCertificate Authority certificate with the data keys set to tls.crt,tls.key and ca.crt, respectively.
 It will then be mounted as a volumeprojection to the '/pgconf/tls' directory.
 For more information onKubernetes secret projections, please seehttps://k8s.io/docs/concepts/configuration/secret/#projection-of-secret-keys-to-specific-pathsNOTE: If CustomTLSSecret is provided, CustomReplicationClientTLSSecretMUST be provided and the ca.crt provided must be the same. (see [below for nested schema](#nestedatt--spec--secrets--custom_tls_secret))

 <a id="nestedatt--spec--secrets--custom_replication_tls_secret"></a>